Chandrarup Shah: Maharaj Narabhupal Shah

-Maharaj Prithwipati Shah ruled Gorkha from 1673 - 1716 A.D.
-He was highly impressed by Malla art and architecture during his visit to Kathmandu, he constructed temples of goddess Kali, Lord Pashupati, Hanuman (Monkey god) and foot prints of sage Gorakhnath from whom Gorkha derived its name.
-The image of Pashupati and hanuman are exactly the same as that of Kathmandu valleys.
-The temple of Goddess Manakamana was also constructed by him.
+Maharaj Prithwipati Shah reigned over Gorkha from 1673 to 1716 A.D.
+Enthralled by the splendor of Malla art and architecture during his sojourn in Kathmandu, he sought to replicate its grandeur in Gorkha.
+Consequently, he commissioned the construction of temples dedicated to goddess Kali, Lord Pashupati, Hanuman (the Monkey god), and the footprints of the sage Gorakhnath, from whom Gorkha derived its name.
+Remarkably, the images of Pashupati and Hanuman mirrored those found in the Kathmandu Valley.
+Maharaj Prithwipati Shah's visionary contributions also extended to the establishment of the revered temple of Goddess Manakamana.